guimarczewski/streamlit_upload_gcs/README.md

 - Integration with AWS and Azure
 - Analysis of the uploaded data: number of rows, null values...
 - Slack message when the file is sent

+Additionally, a new tab has been added to enable the upload of files of any type with no verifications.